 2012: In Washington, DC, The Hadassah Attorney’s Council is scheduled to host a luncheon event where Judith Barnet “will speak with us about her decades of experience assisting companies to grow their business in the Middle Eastern and North African marketplace.”

 2012: Funeral services are scheduled to take place this morning for Rabbi Stanley Rabinowitz who was the spiritual leader of Adas Israel for over a quarter of a century.
 While much has been written about his stature as a “Washington Rabbi” for us he was simply the Rabbi.
 Rabbi Rabinowitz arrived in the summer of 1960.
 My father had been on the search committee that brought him from Minneapolis.
 My brother was his first Bar Mitzvah.
 That Shabbat Nachamu service may have been Rabbi Rabinoiwtiz’s first Saturday morning service.
 I was in the first newly instituted post-Confirmation class which he taught.
 I remember him trying to explain to a group of adolescents what a Reconstructionist Jew was.
 It wasn’t about ritual; he wanted us to see that it was about the poetry of the soul.
-[Excuse the personal comments, but history is a story and even for the great and near-great it is still a story about individual persons and the lives they touch]
+[Excuse the personal comments, but history is a story and even for the great and near-great it is still a story about individual persons.]

 2012: Rabbi Ariel Stone the spiritual leader of Portland, Oregon’s Shir Tikvah, author of Because All Is One and the daughter-in-law of Cedar Rapids community leader Joan Thaler, is scheduled to deliver the sermon at Temple Judah this evening.